covcom/388COM/Week_03_XML_and_gradle/README.md

         Wrapper class can be initialized using *proper* object initialization methods using keyword 'new'.
 For example, `Double  a = new Double(100.00)`.
 Or it can be initialized like an ordinary primitive type, e.g. `Double  a = 100.00`.
 This is called **autoboxing**.
 By definition, autoboxing refers to the automatic conversion that the Java compiler makes between the primitive types and their corresponding object wrapper classes.
     > For discussions on when to use primitive types and when to use wrapper classes, click [here](http://stackoverflow.com/questions/423704/int-or-integer/423718#423718)

-2. Initializatin of these variables was inside method `onButtonClick`, you need to move it to `onCreate`.
-Also insert initialization of new UI element.
+2. Initialization of these variables was inside method `onButtonClick`, you need to move it to `onCreate`.
+Also, insert initialization of new UI element.
 Your `onCreate` method should now look like this

     ```java
     @Override